michlun/DSR_Cervix_Tool_projects/README.md

 probability.
 Additionally, the application could incorporate visualizations to compare the predicted probability with an optimal health condition through various charts and graphs.
-2. Tumor Detection from Images: Selecting the second button will load a page that allows users to upload one or more images.
+2. Tumor Detection from Cell Images: Selecting the second button will load a page that allows users to upload one or more images.
 In this case, the application will employ a trained model to analyze the images and determine if they contain cervical cancer cells or not.
 The model's output will provide insights into the presence or absence of